git-piyush03/lyrical/README.md

 ## API Server

-The Flask server handling API requests for Lyrical is hosted on **Vercel**.
+The server handling API requests for Lyrical is hosted on **Vercel**.
 This server communicates with the Gemini API to process user inputs and return generated lyrics.